-It's that time of year again for Business Review Weekly to release their Rich 200 list, a list of Australia's top two hundred wealthiest individuals and families.
+It's that time of year again for Business Review Weekly to release their BRW Rich 200 list of 2015, a list of Australia's top two hundred wealthiest individuals and families.

 In its 32nd year, the list is ranked by net wealth, with the valuations undertaken by BRW journalists and a team of researchers.

-It was a good year for those in property with 53 richlisters making their money in the industry, almost double those who made their fortunes in the next most populated industry, retail, with 26 moguls making the list.
+It was a good year for those in property with 53 richlisters making their money in the industry, almost double those who made their fortunes in the next most populated industry, retail, with 26 moguls making the BRW Rich list 2015.

 Here we have rounded up the top 10 wealthiest property richlisters.